vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 History of Dharmasastra

 down to Janainejaya and says that Sukra was one of those who abridged the enormous extent of rājasāstra.a88 The Mudrārāksasa (I. p.
-71 Telang's ed. ) also speaks of Aušanasī Dandanīti.
+71 Telang's ed. ) also speaks of Auśanasī Dandanīti.
 Visvarūpa (on Yaj.
-I. 307 ) asks the king to appo int ministers in accordance with the views propounded in the śāstras of Bphaspati and Ušanas and quotes a long passage in prose from Bșhaspati in which the sāstras of Manu, Bșhaspati and Uśanas are joined together.
+I. 307 ) asks the king to appo int ministers in accordance with the views propounded in the śāstras of Bphaspati and Uśanas and quotes a long passage in prose from Bșhaspati in which the sāstras of Manu, Bșhaspati and Uśanas are joined together.
 This work on politics proba bly contained verses also.
 Medhātithi on Manu (7.
 15 ) quo tes two verses speaking of eight activities of a king 230 So also on Manu 8.
-50 Medhatithi cites from Ušanas the words
+50 Medhatithi cites from Uśanas the words

 prakstīnām balam rājā,' which are an Anustubh pāda.
 This sūtra work on politics by Uśanas has not yet been discovered.
 The Tāndya-Mahā brāhmaṇa says that Kāvya Uśanas was the purohita of the Asuras ( 7.
 5. 20).

-In the Deccan College collection there are two mss. of an Aušanasa-dharmaśāstra in prose with a few verses, viz.
+In the Deccan College collection there are two mss. of an Auśanasa-dharmaśāstra in prose with a few verses, viz.
 No. 644 of Viśrām bāg (i) and No. 191 of A 1881-82.
 The first contains only two folios ( 2 and 4 ) and the available portion begins in the midst of the 2nd chapter.
 In the second ms. also the first folio is wanting and there are gaps in the fourth chapter.
 It is noteworthy that the second folio of the second ms. begins just at the beginning of the 2nd folio of the first.

 (Continued from the previous page ) qat a 7 Pa ha il tifa 138.
 193-94; 7 afu: sapud mafia 1964rd E-ITATED AY TEAurefem 11 ca 139.
 71 ( Ch.ed. ).